gausby/morse-code-presentation/readme.md

 iex(3)>
 ```

-As shown `<<"f", rest::binary>>` matches the string `foo`, and the resulting variable `rest` will contain *"oo"*.
+As shown `<<"f", rest::binary>>` matches the string `"foo"`, and the resulting variable `rest` will contain *"oo"*.
 This pattern-matching technique is quite powerful, because we can split strings and store the results in named variables.
 Let's try to store the first byte in a variable:

 ```iex
 iex(3)> <<first::binary-size(1), rest::binary>> = "foo"